If you have been looking for an easy beginner-friendly design then this crochet mitered square pattern is it!

 - Yarn needle

 - You will need to know how to change colors in crochet.
-Learn now.

 - Sc3tog = Draw up a loop in each of the next 3 stitches, yarn over, pull through all 4 loops on hook (see picture)

-- Written in Standard US terms.
+- This pattern is written in Standard US terms.

 Mitered Square Pattern Steps